Skip to content

 Your Lagotto will confidently protect you and your family from outside threats, so make sure to socialise your puppy early.
 This is essential around other pets and small children.

-What is the weight & size of a Lagotto Romagnolo?
+What is the average weight & height of a Lagotto Romagnolo dog?

 According to the breed standard, males are between 43 and 48 cm tall at the withers.
-Female Lagotto Romagnolo stand between 41 and 46 cm tall.
+Female Lagotto Romagnolo stands between 41 and 46 cm tall.

 Compared to other dogs, this breed is highly intelligent and easily trained by combining play and exercise to engage and stimulate them.
 You can start training a dog as young as seven weeks old with a clicker, some treats, and some patience.